opnfv/doctor/docs/development/overview/functest_scenario/doctor-scenario-in-functest.rst

 Maintenance test case is currently running in our Apex CI and executed by tox.
-This is because the special limitation mentioned below and also the fact we currently have only sample implementation as a proof of concept.
-Environmental variable TEST_CASE='maintenance' needs to be used when executing "doctor_tests/main.py".
+This is because the special limitation mentioned below and also the fact we currently have only sample implementation as a proof of concept and we also support unofficial OpenStack project Fenix.
+Environment variable TEST_CASE='maintenance' needs to be used when executing "doctor_tests/main.py" and ADMIN_TOOL_TYPE='fenix' if want to test with Fenix instead of sample implementation.
 Test case workflow can be seen in :numref:`figure-p3`.

 .. figure:: ./images/Maintenance-workflow.png
     :name: figure-p3